Web3MADE/Web3-Shopify-Theme-App-Extension/README.md

 ![Screenshot 2023-02-26 at 13 59 44](https://user-images.githubusercontent.com/115392932/221415057-d3cec09d-06b5-4fcc-9dcb-6660ef179960.png)

+Make sure to run ```npm i``` in the root, /web, and /web/frontend directories to install the required packages.

 This app integrated Web 3 wallet connectivity into liquid app blocks.
 These are pieces of code that exist in the browser, instead of the server in a normal Shopofy embedded app.